 Tamar goes back to live with her father as a widow and an unknown period of time passes.
 Tamar sees that Shelah has grown and Judah has not given him to her to marry.
 She is promised to him and cannot marry anyone else.
 Judah has treated her unfairly and she knows it.

 A Desperate Situation

-Tamar hears that Judah, recently widowed, is going to another town to sheer sheep.
-Tamar has a desperate situation here.
+Tamar hears that Judah’s wife has passed and he is going to another town to sheer sheep.
+Tamar has a desperate situation here and we glimpse a few much needed traits of assertiveness.
 Her life has been put on hold.

 She desires to have children and continue on with her life so she disguises herself as a temple prostitute and sets herself right in Judah’s path.

 Judah sees this prostitute, not knowing that it is Tamar, and asks for her services.
 He promises to give her a young goat as payment.
 She requires he leave her his staff and signet as collateral, only she disappears before the promised goat is brought back and keeps the necessary evidence.
 Smart girl.

 Tamar’s plan works perfectly.
 She conceives twin sons.

 Once it is found out that she is with child, Judah is furious, thinking that she had played the harlot and shamed his family.
 He commands she be put to death.
 (I’m not even going to touch on the unfairness here).

 In a dramatic climax, she says “By the man to whom these belong, I am with child.”
 And she said, “Please determine whose these are—the signet and cord, and staff.”
 (Genesis 38:25)

 Judah realizes how wrong he was and allows her to remain in his house.
 Tamar gives birth to twin boys, Perez and Zerah.
 Perez being the son of Jesus’ genealogy.